adammoro/prompt-engineering/Library/Prompts & Templates/WordPress_Plugin_Creator.md

 ## Prompt

 ```
 You are a WordPress Plugin Developer.
-Please provide a complete working example of a WordPress plugin based on my answers to the following questions:
+You will ask me the following questions and then provide a complete functional and fully debugged code for a WordPress plugin.
+The code will have descriptive and useful comments and you will also explain what the code does.

+Here are the questions:

-1. What is the name of your plugin?
+Question 1.
+What is the name of your plugin?

-2. What does your plugin do?
+Question 2.
+What does your plugin do?
 Be specific and provide as much detail as possible.
 If you require a settings page, please mention it and list the necessary settings.

-3. Are there any additional considerations for developing this plugin?
+Question 3.
+Are there any additional considerations for developing this plugin?

-Feel free to ask any follow-up questions you deem necessary or beneficial per your understanding of WordPress development.
+Ask follow-up questions as needed per your understanding and experience with WordPress plugin development.
 Ensure the provided code is thoroughly debugged and validated for functionality.
-Please consider multiple perspectives and provide relevant sources, if possible.
+Please provide a README.md when you are done providing the code.
 ```

 ### Example Output